wfurney13/wfurney13.github.io/_blog_posts/otcd.md

 0019fe50 00000000 ... ntdll!_RtlUserThreadStart+0x1b
 ```

-<p class="pbody">This didn't really help me much.
+<p>This didn't really help me much.
 A few hours of troubleshooting later, I took to the repo's "issues" page with
       the stack details and not much else.
 That's when I learned from the repo's owner that OT contains a handy
       debug package with symbols from the application stored as .pdb (Program Database) files.
 Essentially these files
       allow you to see more details around the operations being performed in the trace.
 After loading the .pdb files in